mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Attacks

-Ranged Attack Rolls are rolled as: `3d6 + Firearms + Agility + Misc` vs. Targets Defense Roll.
+Ranged Attack Rolls are rolled as: `3d6 + Firearms + Quickness + Misc` vs. Targets Defense Roll.

->Oda is firing a pistol using Firearms 5 + Agility 7 + 1 for a wireless active smartlink (he’s not worried about a hacker in this gang), for a modifier of 13.
+>Oda is firing a pistol using Firearms 5 + Quickness 7 + 1 for a wireless active smartlink (he’s not worried about a hacker in this gang), for a modifier of 13.
 The Eye-Fiver defends with Reaction 4 + Intuition 3, a defense roll of 17.
 >
 > Oda gets 2 Bonus Effect Oda rolls and gets a 24 more than enough to hit the Eye-Fiver.
 Comparing the Effect Dice for Oda who has a 6 on his Effect Dice and the Eye-Fiver has a 2 on his Effect Dice.
 Making the Net Effect 4, Oda adds his +2 Effect from his Bonus Effect to have 6 Net Effect.